mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 3. **The Vision Verification:** Needs heroes to travel to the site of his disaster vision to see if it can be prevented.
 4. **The Successor Search:** Looking for someone with divination talent to inherit his research.
 Will test promising candidates.
 5. **The Correspondent Meeting:** His Aethorian contact wants to meet in person.
 Needs protection for the dangerous journey to neutral Port Myrthen.
-6. **The Dragon Research:** Needs someone to investigate the Ashfall Barrens where Infernalix was last seen—to understand what the dragon wanted.
+6. **The Dragon Research:** Needs someone to investigate the Ashfall Barrens where Infernalix ruled during the Dragon Crisis—to understand what the dragon sought before he mysteriously withdrew.
 7. **The Royal Revelation:** Has finally gathered enough evidence to present to King Aldric IV.
 Needs witnesses he trusts in case something goes wrong.

 {{pageNumber,auto}}